 During the 4-hour training you’ll learn to:

-• Understand how certain practical behaviors will help you communicate respectfully and effectively with people with dementia.
+• Understand how certain practical skills will help you communicate respectfully and effectively with people with dementia.

-Cost for the seminar: $10 and must be paid before the training date.
+Cost for the training: $10 and must be paid before the training date.